Autograph collecting: Copyright status of signatures

 Under British law, the appearance of signatures (not the names themselves) may be protected under copyright law.

 Under United States Copyright Law, "titles, names [I c...]; mere variations of typographic ornamentation, lettering, or coloring" are not eligible for copyright; however, the appearance of signatures (not the names themselves) may be protected under copyright law.

-Clubs

-The Autograph Club was first seen in the 1940s, with the hobby growing different clubs began emerging onto the scene.
-As the autograph clubs advanced, they began developing many new strategies to help the collector.
-Historically, clubs occurred in many different countries.
-Once people started buying, selling, and trading, there was need for people with a common interest to be able to associate with one another despite having no ties other than a common hobby.
-Autograph clubs were created for interest and enjoyment, along with financial rewards.
-Involvement in autograph clubs can lead to building advanced skills, knowledge, and experience.
-Education is the aim of most autograph clubs.

 Autograph collecting during the COVID-19 pandemic

-The COVID-19 pandemic has seen normal interactions between people change in many human interacting areas, including autograph collecting.
+The COVID-19 pandemic saw normal interactions between people change in many human interacting areas, including autograph collecting.
 Several Major League Baseball teams, for example, employed a new strategy in which their players would sign team assigned items before their games and then have a team employee handle them to fans present near the stadium, to prevent the virus from spreading further on the communities they play at.

-American Football's National Football League, on the other hand, banned all autograph signings during their games, as part of their new fans and players' safety protocol rules.
+American football's National Football League, on the other hand, banned all autograph signings during their games, as part of their new fans and players' safety protocol rules.